RemyJouni/frontend-technical-interview/README.md

 **File to modify:** `components/contact-form.tsx`

-## Task 3: Add Phone Number Field
+## Task 3: Add Name Field

-The contact form currently only has Name, Email, and Message fields.
+The contact form currently only has Email and Message fields.

-**Objective:** Add a new field for phone number input.
+**Objective:** Add a new field for name input.

 **Requirements:**
-- Add a "Phone" field between the Email and Message fields
+- Add a "Name" field before the Email field
 - Implement validation:
-  - Phone number should be required
+  - Name should be required
-  - Must be numeric characters only
-  - Must be more than 10 characters
-  - Must be less than 14 characters
+  - Must be at least 2 characters
   - Display appropriate error messages

 **File to modify:** `components/contact-form.tsx`